-At St Edward's our intent for mathematics is to ensure that all children become mathematicians.
+At St Bede's our intent for mathematics is to ensure that all children become mathematicians.
 This is through the teaching of a rich, balanced and progressive curriculum using Maths to reason, problem solve and develop fluent conceptual understanding in each area.
-Teachers and governors are kept regularly informed of developments in our frequently reviewed curriculum.
-Teachers are supported and aided in their roles ensuring confidence in the skills and facts they are required to teach.
 As stated in the National Curriculum, we aim for all children to be fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
-We aim for all children to be able to reason mathematically by following a line of enguiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
+We aim for all children to be able to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
 Also, we aim for all children to be able to solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.